SOTASHE/react-tender-app/README.md

 ```

+All the assets are already included so you can run the application and it will work.
 Assessment 1(js) , 2(js) and 3(sql) can be found here [JS and SQL tasks](https://github.com/SOTASHE/react-tender-app/branches).

-All the assets are already included so you can run the application and it will work.
+Happy Coding!

 ## Author